-The tongue may be fully pink, blue-black spotted, or fully black.
+The tongue is fully pink, blue-black spotted, or fully black.

-A characteristic position is for one ear to be firmly pricked, and the other to rotate sensitively to pick up sounds.
+A characteristic position is often for one ear to be firmly pricked and the other to rotate sensitively, listening to the surrounding environment.

 The neck is notable in its strength and development.
 It is strongly crested, fitting well into the shoulders, thus accentuating the crest to give the head a lofty carriage.
 The neck is graceful and swanlike, yet muscular and well arched, providing the animal with a means of making rapid and effective downward stabbing movements with the head when hunting in tall grass.

 Shoulders are long and laid back with a definitive prosternum.
 The return places the elbow just under the front edge of the shoulder blade.

 The forelegs are straight and often closer together than in many breeds.
 The forelegs have good length, with a long upper arm and are moderately straight.
 The flexible pasterns have a 15 to 20-degree angle.

 The rectangular body is medium in length and sleek, and consistent with a sighthound.
 There is a definite waist with a well-defined tuck-up.
 The back is strong, straight, and horizontal, and there should be no suggestion of slackness.
 There may be a slight rise over the loin.